Tobiazkareem/printf/README.md

 Task 11
 Handle the 0 flag character for non custom conversion specifier Task 12
-Handle the - flag character for non custom conversion specifier
+Handle the - flag character for non custom conversion specifier Task 13
+Print the reverse string